 Dana El MASRI is a perfumer and olfactive writer.
 She is the founder of Parfums Jazmin Saraï, a collection of perfumes inspired by songs and synesthesia.
 Dana’s work focuses on scent, music and culture, and finding the connections between all three, whether in the form of custom-made perfumes, working with musicians, or scenting spaces.
 Her aim is to focus on the role of scent in social interaction, to educate the public about the world of scent, and bring perfumery as a form of artistic expression to the forefront.
 Dana has collaborated with fellow perfumers, completed a residency at the Institute of Art and Olfaction in 2014, and won the Jasmine Literary Award for her piece in Odou Magazine in London in 2015.

 Ashraf Osman is an olfactory art specialist (curator, critic and historian) and architect.
-He is founder-director of Artinect, a consultancy that connects art and people, virtually and physically, and advisor of the Institute for Art and Olfaction in Los Angeles.
+He is founder-director of Artinect, a consultancy that connects art and people, virtually and physically.
 He holds a Master of Advanced Studies in Curating from Zurich University of the Arts (ZHdK), with a focus on olfactory art and socially-engaged art, and a Master of Architecture from Syracuse University in New York.
 Ashraf taught Interdisciplinary Design Foundations for 2 years at Philadelphia University.